 - Narrative Voicescapes

 Sounds Good Feels Good Classes

 For many years, I have used Tibetan bowls and overtone singing to relax my clients before they started singing.
 In other words, I used three types of practices together to maximise the health benefits of singing for my clients.
 These practices can be called: sound-focused, voice-focused and song-focused.
 Simply put, it’s a combination of sound healing and singing therapy.
 Recently, I added body percussion practice when designing Sounds Good Feels Good classes for Alzheimer Scotland.
-These classes are currently being run only online, every Wednesday from 11 to 12.00 am.
-If you know anybody suffering from dementia or Alzheimer’s disease, please click here to find more information about these classes.
+Click here to find more information about these classes.